-I read this book for the first time 20 years ago when I was pregnant for my first and have gone back to it many times.
-It's bedrock.
-Tedd Tripp very clearly points your heart toward the real goal of parenting....the hearst of your children.
+I read this book for the first time 20 years ago when I was pregnant for my first baby.
+I've re-read and referred to it many times since then.
+It's bedrock level thinking for parenting.
+Tedd Tripp very clearly points your heart toward the real goal of parenting - the hearts of your children.
 He talks about Control vs. The Goal.
 Is our parenting a quest to control behavior that annoys us or are we trying to mold the heart of our child.
-The thoughts presented in this book caused an incremental shift in my mind-set that has landed me in a much better place 20 years later than I would have on my own.
+The thoughts presented in this book caused an incremental shift in my mindset that landed me in a much better place 20 years later than I would have on my own.

 This book about fathers and daughters is so awesome that I was going to add it to the list all by itself but when I went to grab the link I found that Dr. Meeker has written a new book about Mothers & Sons too!
 WooHoo!
 I'm placing my order for that one today!
 If you haven't read Dr. Meeker before or heard her on the radio, you need to add her to all of your lists.
 If only she lived in Grand Rapids so we could be friends!
 She gives advice from her years as a pediatrician.
 Her advice is practical, deeply thought out and will challenge you to do first things first.
 Just read everything she's written, please!
 You'll be glad you did.

-This book did more than any other than the Bible to help us begin family habits when our kids were little that really helped us thrive....or sometimes just keep our heads above water!
+This book did more for our family than any other book except the Bible.
+It helped us begin healthy family habits when our kids were little.
+These habits helped us thrive and sometimes were the only reason we kept our heads above water when life got complicated!
 This isn't a book about how to discipline or parent.
 It's more about the bigger, broader decisions you make that chart the direction of your family.
 How much time should we be at home together?
-How should we make decisions about the kids' needs.
-How should we connect as husband and wife.
-Super practical and helpful advice in this book.
-Jim Burns and his wife have been in youth ministry for decades, so they know what they're talking about when they give advice about finding the right balance between family, ministry and work.
+How should we decide what our kids need?
+How should we connect as husband and wife?
+The advice in this book is super practical and helpful.
+Jim Burns and his wife have been in youth ministry for decades, so they know what they're talking about when they give advice about finding the right balance between family, ministry, and work.
 Read this!!

 This book was required reading for me in college as an elementary teaching student.
 The author explains the power of the formative years.
 So many pieces of personality and relational ability are formed in the early years.
 Things leave an impression, like a leaf that falls into wet cement.
 We have tremendous shaping power in our kids lives.
 Reading it will be encouraging and practical.
-You will be glad that you are a mom.
+It will make you glad you are a mom.

-Everything these two guys write changes me, they're psychologist who know what they're talking about.
-This book is about using grace and truth skillfully and in proper amounts to encourage 6 character traits in your children than will help them become great adults.
+Everything these two guys write impacts my life.
+They're psychologists who know what they're talking about.
+This book is about using grace and truth skillfully and in proper amounts to encourage six important character traits in your children that will help them become great adults.
 It will encourage you to know what is a non-negotiable and what is something that you can overlook in your child.
-You will gain confidence to know that you aren't missing the important things for the immediate inside the pages of this book.
+This book will help you gain the confidence to know that you are giving your attention to the most important things.

 This is another book I was introduced to in college and it is a classic!
-We want more than anything for our children to have a deep confidence that they are loved by us.
+We want more than anything for our children to have deep confidence that they are loved by us.
 It scares us to think that all the effort we put into loving them might not actually produce the feeling of "being loved" inside our children's hearts.
 Dr. Campbell breaks down the emotional needs of children in this book and teaches parents the way to connect our love to their hearts.
 (There is are teen and adult children versions too!)

 The whole idea of teaching your not-yet-verbal baby to do baby versions of sign language is brilliant.
-Our babies' understanding vocabulary develops much faster than their speaking vocabulary does and so they spend time in a no-man's land of wanting to express needs and desires without having the ability to do so.
+Because babies' understanding vocabulary develops much faster than their speaking vocabulary, they spend time in a no man's land of wanting to express needs and desires without having the ability to do so.
 Enter - WHINING!!!
-Giving little hands the ability to say "thank you" "more" and "please" is an incredibly powerful proactive way to stop whining before you have to discipline it!
-And if you keep going and teach them more words, it's super fun to have conversations with your little person before they can form the words!
+Giving little hands the ability to say "thank you" "more" and "please" is an incredibly powerful and proactive way to stop whining before you have to discipline it!
+And if you keep going and teach them more words, it's super fun to have conversations with your little person before they can form the words with their mouths!